commercionetwork/Dynamic-Incentives/README.md

 This module objective is to foster price and liquidity size over time with dynamic incentives.

-On our fist version we are allocating 2 kind of incentives:
+On our first version we are allocating 2 kind of incentives:

 * LP Base incentive
 * LP Size Bonus incentive